SRGSSR/pillarbox-apple/README.md

 - Best-in-class Picture in Picture support.
 - The smoothest possible seek experience on Apple devices, with blazing-fast content navigation in streams enabled for trick play.
 - Playback speed controls.
+- Monitoring with Pillarbox Quality of Experience (QoE) and Quality of Service (QoS) platform.

 In addition Pillarbox provides the ability to play all SRG SSR content through a dedicated package.